Use the RudderStack iOS SDK to send events from your iOS apps to various destinations.

 boolean

-Determines if the SDK automatically tracks the user sessions.
-Refer to Tracking user sessions for more information.
+Determines if the SDK should automatically track the user sessions.
+See Track user sessions for more information.

 true